BIO

 Entrenched in a multitude of styles, Canadian-American soprano Molly Netter enlivens complex and beautiful music, both old and new.
 Noted for her “natural warmth” (LA Times) and “clear, beautiful tone” (NY Times), Molly’s voice can be heard on six GRAMMY-nominated albums since 2017.

-Upcoming solo engagements in the 2025-26 season include Bach’s B Minor Mass with the San Antonio Philharmonic, Mozart’s Mass in C Minor with the Bach Society of St. Louis, a new program with Voices of Music featuring baroque and medieval music with a world premiere, and Praetorius’s Christmas Vespers with Apollo’s Fire, among others.
-Next season also includes release of Amy Beth Kirsten’s composer portrait album, featuring a world premiere piece written for Netter on self-accompanied clavicytherium alongside works written for Sō Percussion and Sandbox Percussion.
+Upcoming solo engagements in the 2025-26 season include Bach’s B Minor Mass with the San Antonio Philharmonic, Mozart’s Requiem and Schubert's Mass in G with the Bach Society of St. Louis, a new solo program called “The Secret Garden” with Voices of Music in San Francisco featuring baroque and medieval music with a world premiere, Praetorius’s Christmas Vespers with Apollo’s Fire, David Lang’s Oscar-nominated ‘simple song #3’ with Vicky Chow and the composer in NYC, solo programs with Parthenia Viols in NYC and Alychmy Viols in Indianapolis, the role of ‘Bellezza’ in Handel’s Il trionfo del tempo e del disinganno and the role of ‘Donna Anna’ in Mozart’s Don Giovanni at the Staunton Music Festival in VA.
+Next season also includes the release of Amy Beth Kirsten’s composer portrait album, featuring a world premiere piece written for Netter on self-accompanied clavicytherium alongside works written for Sandbox Percussion and Icarus Quartet.

 Consistently engaged in early and new music, Molly was a featured curator/performer on Trinity Wall Street’s 2019 “Time’s Arrow Festival,” leading an eclectic evening of Barbara Strozzi paired with newly commissioned works.
 In 2020 she began commissioning an entirely new repertoire for self-accompanied singer and clavicytherium, working with composers to emphasize the florid voice, early music vocal techniques and improvisation.